5 Tips on How to Help Someone Struggling with Addiction

 4. Support your loved one in the recovery process

-When your person agrees to treatment and perhaps even medication, it is vital you continue supporting their recovery efforts.
+When your loved one agrees to treatment and perhaps even medication, you must continue supporting their recovery efforts.
 Support may come in various forms, including displaying care, going to meetings, or even introducing them to support groups.
-Assure them that you are there for them in all steps needed to recover.
+Assure them you are there for them every step of the way.

 5. Taking Care of Yourself

-It is not easy to manage your own life, while helping someone suffering with an addiction.
-It is essential to remember that you need to take care of yourself first, before being able to take care of someone else.
-Ensure your own needs are met; exercise often, eat well, and take care of your own mental health.
+It is not easy to manage your own life while helping someone suffering from an addiction.
+It is essential to remember you need to take care of yourself first, before being able to care for someone else.
+Ensure your own needs are met; exercise often, eat well, and take care of your mental health.

 If you are in the Rhode Island area and want to help a loved one along their journey to recovery, reach out to us and our team of experienced specialists.